emeb/up5k_vga/README.md

 	cd icestorm
 	make

+Note: It is not unusual for the make process to fail due to missed timing constraints on the 40MHz pixel clock.
+This is generally not a serious problem due to pessimistic timing parameters in the Icestorm tools.
+Simply rerun "make" to complete the build.

 ## Loading

 I built this system on a custom up5k board and programmed it with a custom